Hubear-MUC/Function-use/readme.txt

 The file with the function was placed in a directory named "TB" (for "Tool Box") placed one directory- hierarchy layer above to try out the usage of a "library"- directory in the same project.

+Due to reorganizations the directory "TB" was removed again.

 1  #include"f.cpp"
 2  double a,b,e;